Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 	+	#####	Subnets

 		Within each VPC, we can specify the subnet to place the EC2 instance in.
-A subnet is a range of IP addresses in your VPC.
+A subnet is a range of IP addresses in our VPC.
 Use a public subnet for resources that must be connected to the internet and a private subnet for resources that won't be connected to the internet.
 		Subnets are associated with only one Availability Zone.
-You will learn more about the architecture of a VPC and subnets in the Getting Started with Networking course.
-This high-level overview is to help you understand the architectural environment that your EC2 instance will be launched in.
+We will learn more about the architecture of a VPC and subnets in the Getting Started with Networking course.
+This high-level overview is to help we understand the architectural environment that our EC2 instance will be launched in.

 		<p align="center">
 		<img src="assets/Amazon_EC2_architectural_components-Subnets.png" alt="Amazon_EC2_architectural_components-Subnets"  width="400px" height="300px">